Bais City – Negros Oriental

 Located just 45 kilometers from Dumaguete City, the capital city of Negros Oriental, Bais City can be reached by land transport through public buses, vans, and private vehicles.
 It has a land area of 31,964 hectares or 78,980 acres.
 It is located along the south of Banlas Point and Daco Island in the east; Manjuyod in the north; Pamplona and Tanjay in the south.

 Brief History of Bais City

 The name Bais came from a legend when Spaniards came to the Philippines.
 Because of the fertile lands and rich fishing grounds of the place, the Spanish were interested and came to the place.
-Fishermen were gathering fresh water eel called “Bais” caught in the fish traps.
+Fishermen were gathering freshwater eel called “Bais” caught in the fish traps.
 The Spaniard asked them, “Como se llama este lugar?”
 (What is the name of this place?)
 Thinking that he was asking for the name of the fish, they answered “bais”.
 Thus, the place is now called “Bais.”
-The Spaniards then move in to Bais to cultivate the land and take advantage of the abundant fishing grounds.
-They planted sugar cane and produced “moscovado” which was exported to Spain via IloIlo loaded in large sailboats called Batel or Lurcha.
+The Spaniards then move into Bais to cultivate the land and take advantage of the abundant fishing grounds.
+They planted sugar cane and produced “muscovado” which was exported to Spain via Iloilo loaded in large sailboats called Batel or Lurcha.
 On the 20th of January 1848, the island of Negros was entrusted to the Recollects by Gov. Gen. Don Narciso Claveria and later sent missionaries a year after.
 It became a town in 1849.

 Getting to Bais City

 Known for its love for marine life like dolphins, Bais City is also best recognized for its white sand beaches.
 Located about 46 km away from the busy city of Dumaguete, Bais a hustle free municipality one can visit.